Change Expectations > Change Technology > Change Healthcare

 Julian M. Goldman, MD

-Julian M. Goldman, MD is Medical Director of Biomedical Engineering for Partners HealthCare System, Founding Director of the Program on Medical Device Interoperability at CIMIT (Center for Integration of Medicine and Innovative Technology), and a practicing anesthesiologist at the Massachusetts General Hospital.
+Julian M. Goldman, MD is Medical Director of Biomedical Engineering for Partners HealthCare System, an anesthesiologist at the Massachusetts General Hospital, and Director of the Program on Medical Device Interoperability based at the Massachusetts General Hospital Dept. of Anesthesia Critical Care and Pain Medicine, Partners HealthCare System, and CIMIT.

-Dr. Goldman founded the Medical Device "Plug-and-Play" (MD PnP) Interoperability Program in 2004 to promote innovation in patient safety and clinical care by leading the adoption of patient-centric medical device integration.
-It was driven, in part, by our experience with the "Operating Room of the Future at MGH.
-"The MD PnP program team was the recipient of the 2007 CIMIT Edward M Kennedy Award for Healthcare Innovation.
+Dr. Goldman founded the Medical Device "Plug-and-Play" (MD PnP) Interoperability research program in 2004 to promote innovation in patient safety and clinical care by leading the adoption of patient-centric integrated clinical environments.

-Dr. Goldman performed anesthesiology residency and fellowship training at the University of Colorado.
-His research fellowship was in medical device informatics, focusing on simulation and artificial intelligence applications for monitoring and real-time decision support.
+Dr. Goldman completed anesthesiology residency and fellowship training at the University of Colorado.
+His research fellowship was in biomedical informatics, focusing on simulation and applications for monitoring and real-time decision support.
 He departed Colorado in 1998 as a tenured associate professor to work as an executive of a medical device company.
-Dr. Goldman joined Harvard Medical School and the Department of Anesthesia, Critical Care, and Pain Medicine at the Massachusetts General Hospital in 2002, where he continues to practice clinical anesthesia.
+Dr. Goldman joined Harvard Medical School and the Department of Anesthesia, Critical Care, and Pain Medicine at the Massachusetts General Hospital in 2002, where he served as a principle anesthesiologist in the MGH "Operating Room of the Future."
+He is board-certified in anesthesiology and clinical informatics.

 Sandy Weininger, PhD